Be a QtPSG Volunteer!

 Parent volunteers are assigned to work in teams with other parents at the designated areas within the school compound to ensure order in the canteen as well as to supervise the children’s safety and welfare during recess.

-Parent volunteers will need to commit 1.5 hours per day during recess time on designated day(s).
+Parent volunteers will need to commit 1.5 hours per day during recess time on the designated day(s).

 Special Events refer to the National Education events which are celebrated by all schools on the same day.
 They are :